Huamantla is a small city in Huamantla Municipality located in the eastern half of the Mexican state of Tlaxcala.

 After the Conquest, the Spanish encouraged the veneration of the Virgin Mary instead.
 In the 17th century, the Franciscans built a hermitage to Our Lady of the Assumption.
 The image found here today has unknown origins but has since become associated with miracles.
 The feria attracts thousands of visitors from both Mexico and abroad.

 The carpets are made constantly in the atrium of this image’s basilica and other churches from the 31 to the 15; however, 6 km of carpets are created on “the night no one sleeps,” that of August 14, working all night in preparation for the main procession with the image on August 15.
-Before the procession begins, the image is dressed in new robes and the image is followed by an entourage with candles and fireworks.
+Before the procession begins, the image is dressed in new robes, and the image is followed by an entourage with candles and fireworks.

-The first run had seven bulls which has since grown in number to about twenty five.
+The first run had seven bulls which have since grown in number to about twenty-five.
 The running of the bulls is more dangerous as the animals are released into the streets from two directions.
 This event is the most famous of its kind in Mexico.

-During the month there are also donkey and car races, a children’s version of running with the bulls, a parade with floats, a feria queen, a paella festival, cockfights, a chess tournament and the Festival International de Títeres Rosete Aranda.
+During the month there are also donkey and car races, a children’s version of running with the bulls, a parade with floats, a feria queen, a paella festival, cockfights, a chess tournament, and the Festival International de Títeres Rosete Aranda.

 For men, it consists of white pants and a shirt, which is embroidered with figures and fretwork.
-For women it consists of a heavily embroidered colorful skirt, embroidered blouse and rebozo.
-Typical foods include mixiotes, barbacoa, mole with turkey, Tocatlán style chicken along with crystallized fruit and a dessert item called “muégano.”
+For women, it consists of a heavily embroidered colorful skirt, embroidered blouse, and rebozo.
+Typical foods include mixiotes, barbacoa, mole with turkey, Tocatlán style chicken along with crystallized fruit, and a dessert item called “muégano.”